siddpatny/rl-trading-bot-open-baselines/README.md

 Currently getting issues during configuration of multiple agents running on the same open ai custom env on different nodes.

-## Future Work
-1) Convert action into discrete buy,sell,hold based on portfolio weights and orders with bid,ask sizes
-2) Connect to RabbitMQ for stream of orders

 ## References